cnobile2012/python-thunderborg/tborg/tests/README.rst

 The ``Makefile`` in the project's root should be used to run the tests as it will automatically clean up old coverage reports and HTML documents.

-After tests are done running they will dump to the screan a basic coverage report.
+After tests are done running they will dump to the screen a basic coverage report.
 You can also point your browser to a more complete HTML report in ``docs/htmlcov/index.html``.

+There are three log files in the ``logs`` directory that are created during the tests one for each test class.
+They may have minimal use if all the tests pass, but will be invaluable if any fail.

 .. code-block:: console